Quiabbo/mosca-tee-editor/README.md

 📄 Licença
 ---------
-Este projeto está sob a licença MIT.
+Este projeto está sob a licença GPL.